tweedegolf/storage-abstraction/publish/AdapterBackblazeS3/README.md

 It is also possible to access all the specific functionality of the cloud service API through the service client of the adapter, see [here](https://github.com/tweedegolf/storage-abstraction/tree/master?tab=readme-ov-file#getserviceclient).

 If you are new to the Storage Abstraction library you may want to read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#how-it-works) first.

+Backblaze B2 also has a native API.
+You can use [this adapter](https://www.npmjs.com/package/@tweedegolf/sab-adapter-backblaze-b2) if you want to use the native API.

 ```typescript
 import { Storage, StorageType } from "@tweedegolf/storage-abstraction";